top of page

 For such theories, the case of the unhinged Phillipps is undoubtedly apt.
 According to Muensterberger, Phillipps began collecting to compensate for a lack of maternal affection.
 There are indeed other book collectors who might partially fit Phillipps’s profile; in the Netherlands, Boudewijn Büch is perhaps a notable example.

 Yet it is peculiar that Muensterberger shows no interest in the cultural-historical value of collections.
 This omission is especially glaring in the study of book collections.
 Books are not merely texts; they are objects.
 However, it is equally evident that books derive much of their significance from their abstract content—the information they contain, be it texts or images.
 Muensterberger seems to overlook this entirely.
-For him, a book is just another object, and book collecting is fundamentally no different from amassing knickknacks.
+For him, a book is just another object, and book collecting is fundamentally no different from amassing knick-knacks.

 The Intellectual Side of Collecting

-Muensterberger could have selected countless historical and contemporary collectors for whom book collecting was far more than a mere addiction or a quest to compensate for maternal deprivation.
 Figures like Isaac Vossius, Gabriel Naudé, Christina of Sweden, Duke August of Brunswick-Lüneburg, Anna Amalia, Gotthold Ephraim Lessing, Hans Sloane, Joseph Banks, Arthur Alfonso Schomburg, Umberto Eco, and Aaron Lansky—to name but a few prominent examples—built significant libraries.
 These collectors undoubtedly had diverse motivations for assembling their collections, but intellectual curiosity was clearly a key driver.

 Conclusion